From Common Envelope Evolution to Luminous Red Novae I: A One-dimensional Radiation Hydrodynamic Model: Physical model

 The radiation and gas energy are coupled in thermodynamics, described by the following thermodynamic and radiation transport equations,

 Equation \ref{eqn:gasthermodynamics} and \ref{eqn:radthermodynamics} are integrated implicitly by the GMRES Krylov iterative solver with {\tt Petsc} \citep{petsc-efficient,petsc-user-ref}.
-We adopts a relative tolerance of error $\epsilon_{r}=10^{-10}$.
+We adopt a relative tolerance of error $\epsilon_{r}=10^{-10}$.
 The thermodynamic system usually has a shorter characteristic timescale than the hydrodynamic system.
 Thus, to accurately integrate the thermodynamic system after each integration of the hydrodynamic system, we divide the hydrodynamic timestep into $n_{\rm{sub}}=6$ substeps, with each sub-timestep increases by a ratio of $q_{t}=1.4$, i.e., $\delta t_{m+1}=q_{t}\delta t_{m}$, where $m$ is the substep number.
-We confirm that the choice of parameters enables converged solutions (Appendix \ref{app:convergence}).